 When it comes to selecting the right headlamp for the job, running poses some unique challenges.
 For such an inherently bouncy activity, you’ll want a lightweight lamp that sits close to your head and doesn’t shift as you move.
 It’s also worth considering a model that includes a rear light—especially if you run on roads—or at least some reflective material on the headband.
 Within this category, the Black Diamond Sprinter is our favorite design.
 Its 500-lumen lamp is compact and decently bounce-free, and you also get a top strap (removable), reflective logos, and a rear flashing light.
 Finally, Black Diamond’s Dual-Fuel battery system is an ideal setup for long runs, giving you the option of swapping to AAAs if the USB-rechargeable battery runs out.

-The Sprinter’s bright oval beam provides a great balance of distance and proximity lighting, but without a dedicated flood mode or red light option, its function is rather limited for use around camp.
-Further, its rear battery pack is rather bulky, and you’ll want to be sure you cinch it up well to mitigate bouncing.
-The BioLite 425 is worth mentioning as an alternative—it’s more streamlined, an ounce lighter, and $20 less—but we’ve been really disappointed with its battery life, especially in the cold (you also don’t get the option of using AAAs in a pinch).
-For a more premium design, check out the Petzl Iko Core below.
-And finally, Black Diamond also makes the 2-ounce Sprint 225, which ditches the top strap and rear battery for a less powerful yet more streamlined and affordable ($50) setup.
+The Sprinter’s bright oval beam provides a great balance of distance and proximity lighting, but without a dedicated flood mode or red light option, it’s not an ideal lamp for use around camp.
+Further, the rear battery pack is rather bulky, and you’ll want to be sure you cinch it up well to mitigate bouncing.
+The BioLite 425 is worth mentioning as an alternative—it’s more streamlined, an ounce lighter, and $20 less—but we’ve been really disappointed with its battery life, especially in the cold (and you don’t get the option of using AAAs in a pinch).
+And serious runners should check out the Petzl Nao RL below, which is our top choice for through-the-night trail efforts.
+Finally, Black Diamond also makes the 2-ounce Sprint 225, which ditches the top strap and rear battery for a less powerful yet more streamlined and affordable ($50) setup.

 See the Black Diamond Sprinter 500